Aayush-23/aircall-assignment/README.md

 Double click on a call to archive or unarchive it.
 At the time I created this assignment, API calls were failing.

+I have used React JS and SCSS ot create this application.
+Some of the icons I have used from Material UI icons.

 I could have followed some best practices, due to time constrainsts I have ignored some.

 I would have created a proper theme, Also colors could have been defined at a single place as a variable.